Video G-7 countries condemn Russian strikes against civilians

 G-7 countries condemn Russian strikes against civilians

-ABC News correspondent Kenneth Moton and foreign policy analyst Mick Mulroy break down the latest developments in the war in Ukraine and the international backlash following Russian missile strikes.
+ABC News foreign policy analyst Mick Mulroy breaks down the latest developments in the war in Ukraine and the international backlash following Russian missile strikes.

 Examined